oqyh/cs2-Vote-GoldKingZ/README.md

   //VoteBanned_Mode (3) = Banned And Restrict SteamID And IpAddress From Joining "VoteBanned_Mode": 0,

-  //If Vote Pass How Many In Days Should Banned Player Wait To Join Back "VoteBanned_TimeInDays": 5,
+  //If Vote Pass How Many In Mins Should Banned Player Wait To Join Back "VoteBanned_TimeInMins": 1,

+  //Change VoteBanned_TimeInMins To Days "VoteBanned_ChangeTimeInMinsToDays": true,

   //Minimum Of Players To Start Vote Ban "VoteBanned_StartOnMinimumOfXPlayers": 5,